evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ---

 ## Allocation
-- Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
+Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
 Each occurrence produces **2,016 Natcats**.

-- When a Bitcoin block produces a new Natcat, the **block hash** is used to **select from a pool of all prior Natcats via an on-chain lottery**.
-- The selected Natcat becomes the **authorized parent** for the new cat.
-- Only the **holder of the authorized parent** can inscribe the new Natcat; all other inscription attempts are **rejected from indexing and will not render**, enforced by the on-chain system.
+When a Bitcoin block produces a new Natcat, its **block hash** is used to select an existing Natcat from the on-chain index through a lottery system.
+The selected Natcat becomes the **authorized parent** for the new cat, and only its holder is permitted to inscribe the new asset.
+Unauthorized inscription attempts are **rejected from indexing and will not render**, as enforced by the on-chain logic.

-- As new supply is inscribed, it is **automatically added to the on-chain index**, which operates in perpetuity.
-- Newly inscribed Natcats are **immediately added to the pool** and become eligible to win future Natcats blocks.
-- Each Natcat held has an **equal chance** of winning new supply, and a holder’s chances increase **proportionally** as more Natcats are owned.
+As new supply is inscribed, it is **automatically added to the on-chain index** and immediately becomes eligible to win future blocks.
+Each Natcat has an **equal chance** of being selected, with odds increasing **proportionally** to the number of Natcats a holder owns.

-- This model eliminates all risk of **bot minting** and ensures new supply remains **within the holder base**.
-- **Mint rights do not expire, and transfer with a parent Natcat until utilized.**
+This model eliminates the risk of **bot minting**, keeps new supply **within the holder base**, and ensures that **mint rights never expire** — they transfer with the parent Natcat until used.
-- The system operates **fully on-chain**, self-sustaining and **without centralized dependencies**.
+The system operates **fully on-chain**, **self-sustaining**, and **without centralized dependencies**.

 ---

 ## Indexing
 - The P2PPD on-chain index updates automatically and in perpetuity as new Natcats are inscribed.
 - The index is published on-chain at:
   [`ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0`](https://ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0)
-- For instructions on how to query the Natcats on-chain index and/or generate a local copy, see [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md) (*see “How to Query Index” section*).
+- For instructions on how to query the Natcats on-chain index or generate a local copy, see [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md) (*see “How to Query Index” section*).
-- The on-chain index serves as the authoritative index moving forward, and functions as a hard fork of the previous Natcats index.
-The prior **TAP Protocol index** is valid up to block **919295**, and above this block is not authoritative.
+- The on-chain index serves as the authoritative index moving forward and functions as a hard fork of the previous Natcats index.
+The prior **TAP Protocol index** is valid up to block **919295**, and above this block is no longer authoritative.

 ---

 ## Minting
-- New Natcats can be inscribed via inscription tools that provide full support for delegation and parent/child.
+- New Natcats can be inscribed via inscription tools that provide full support for **delegation** and **parent/child** relationships.
 - There is **no mint fee**, though platform service fees may apply.
 - Follow detailed instructions [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md#minting-instructions) to mint with the correct parameters and syntax.